-Individuals with items overdue by two weeks are phoned, or a notice is mailed.
+Individuals with items overdue by two weeks are notified by email, phone, or mail.
 A second notice is mailed when items are four weeks overdue.
 A Final Notice that includes a bill for items is mailed when items are out more than six weeks.
-If an individual owes more than \$100 in unreturned or damaged materials, the Library Director phones.
-If materials are not returned, the local police are notified, who then contact the individual to return the items.